 Gain Varied Animal Experience

 Gaining varied animal experience is critical.
 You need to be able to document as many hours of experience as possible working in both large and small animal veterinary clinics.
 You will likely start out doing very basic work as a kennel assistant and work your way up to assisting with procedures and treatments as a veterinary assistant.
 Also be sure to document additional experience working or volunteering at zoos, stables, wildlife rescues, and animal shelters.

 Get Recommendation Letters

 Your college professors and employers will be the ones you ask for recommendations on your vet school application, so it is important to build solid relationships with them.
-You will need three letters of recommendation to include with your vet school application.
-You can let your letter writers know what areas you would like for them to emphasize, such as animal handling experience, leadership roles, or communication skills.
+You will typically need three letters of recommendation to include with your vet school application.
+You can let those writing the recommendation letters what areas you'd like them to emphasize, such as animal handling experience, leadership roles, or communication skills.

 One of these letters should be from a veterinarian that you have worked for, another should be from a science professor, and the third could be from an employer or an additional veterinary contact.
 Be sure to ask for the letter early to give the writer plenty of time to accommodate your request.

 Include a Personal Statement

 You will also need to include a personal statement on your application.
 Put some serious thought into this statement.
 It is your one chance to personalize your application and give the acceptance committee a feel for who you are and what you might bring to the veterinary profession.
 Explain your interest in veterinary medicine and what you have done to prepare yourself for this career.